Email marketing is your brand’s most powerful tool. It’s the glue that holds your sales funnel together.

 Moreover, every year unqualified leads and contacts changing their emails result in a 22.5% reduction in database size.

-Keep your email marketing calendar filled with nurture sequences, blog updates, promotional emails, or a consistent newsletter offering valuable information.
+Keep your email marketing calendar filled with nurture sequences, content ideas, blog updates, promotional emails, or a consistent newsletter offering valuable information.
 This way, you’ll keep your audience warm and engaged.

 However, don’t forget to leave room in the schedule for experimentation!